As a trusted professional service BWT physio is fully compliant with all government and professional body requirements.

 Patient consent to Treatment Form

-All patients must sign a consent to treatment form that will include that they know the risks of having face to face treatment and that they sign to confirm that they have none of the know symptoms of Coronavirus.
-Your therapist will ask you to sign in the treatment room at the beginning of the Consultation.
+All patients must sign a consent to treatment form that will include that they know the risks of having face to face treatment and that they sign to confirm that they have none of the known symptoms of Coronavirus.

 Patient Protective Equipment